nguyenvukhang/kitty2/docs/kittens/choose-fonts.rst

 font family name, the keyword ``auto`` or an extended ``key=value`` syntax for specifying font selection precisely.

-If a font family name is specified kitty will use Operating System APIs to search for a matching font.
-The keyword ``auto`` means kitty will choose a font completely automatically, typically this is used for automatically selecting bold/italic variants once the :opt:`font_family` is set.
+If a font family name is specified alatty will use Operating System APIs to search for a matching font.
+The keyword ``auto`` means alatty will choose a font completely automatically, typically this is used for automatically selecting bold/italic variants once the :opt:`font_family` is set.
 The bold and italic variants will then automatically use the same set of features as the main face.